fugue/zim/README.md

 ## Getting Started

-Install Zim by cloning this repo and running `go install` at the top level.
+Install the Zim CLI by cloning this repo and running `go install` at the top level.
 Run `zim -h` to see help regarding available commands and flags.
 Zim recognizes when it is run within a Git repository and will automatically discover `component.yaml` files within, which define components and their rules.